OPIUMGOD/file-organizer/README.md

 2. Hit **Start**
 3. Done

-Enable **Recursive scan** if you want it to go through subfolders too.
+**Recursive scan** — enable this if you want it to go through subfolders too.
 A `log.txt` gets saved to your Downloads after every run.

 ---